Looking for something else? See all top-rated providers.

 Start with availability

-There’s a pretty good chance you won’t have access to both AT&T and Spectrum as internet options.
-In fact, it’s possible that neither will service your address.
+There’s a pretty good chance your choices won’t be Spectrum vs. AT&T internet, since it’s possible that neither will service your address.
 The Federal Communications Commission (FCC) reports that 85% of U.S. households have two or fewer internet options.
 Big cable companies intentionally avoid competition in places where one provider may already have a dominating presence.
-As you embark on your search for internet, it’s essential to first figure out which providers will service your address.
-You can check by plugging it into providers websites or using online resources like Allconnect.
+As you embark on your search for internet service, it’s essential to first figure out which providers will service your address.
+You can check by plugging it into providers’ websites or using online resources like Allconnect.
 Once you know what providers are options, you can start comparing them.

 Gauge your speed needs